ajvondrak/git-topics/doc/git-topics.1.md

 * git topics review <topic>:
   Push a topic branch upstream for review.

-* git topics stage <topic>:
+* git topics integrate <topic>:
-  Merge a topic branch to the staging branch.
+  Merge a topic branch to the integration branch.

 * git topics finish <topic>:
-  Merge a topic branch to the production-ready branch.
+  Merge a topic branch to the stable branch for release.

 * git topics release [major|minor|patch]:
-  Tag the production-ready branch with a new version.
+  Tag the stable branch with a new version.

 ## SEE ALSO